datahub-project/datahub/docs/how/search.md

 <FeatureAvailability/>

-The **search bar** is an important mechnaism for discovering data assets in DataHub.
+The **search bar** is an important mechanism for discovering data assets in DataHub.
 From the search bar, you can find Datasets, Columns, Dashboards, Charts, Data Pipelines, and more.
 Simply type in a term and press 'enter'.

 <p align="center">
 <img width="70%"  src="https://github.com/datahub-project/static-assets/blob/main/imgs/search-landingpage.png?raw=true" />